 - How long do I have to return the iPad to Lynn if I don’t complete the program?
 You must return it within 7 business days.

 What changes are you making to the evening programs at Lynn?

 Curriculum (online and on campus) delivered via iPad mini

 As of fall 2015, we'll deliver evening undergraduate degree programs via our award-winning iPad platform, which includes iTunes U and iBooks.
 New and returning students will be able to complete their undergraduate degrees online, on campus or through a combination of both for about the cost of a single year's tuition for a traditional degree program.

 Highly cost-effective tuition structure

 An evening bachelor's degree at Lynn will cost $35,400 for an entirely online program ($295 per online credit hour) and up to $42,600 for an entirely on-campus program ($355 per on-campus credit hour).
-The university will also reduce its application fee for the evening and online programs from $45 to $30.

 New and flexible degree completion option